The Rural Entry Admission Scheme (REAS) offers a minimum of 15 places specifically for rural students to study medicine.

 - Apply via UAC, include Western Sydney University Doctor of Medicine (MD) as one of the preferences.

-- Sit UCAT during the year of application.
+- Sit UCAT ANZ during the year of application.

 - Complete the online MD registration form below.
-Completed forms must have reached the University by 5pm AEST on Sunday 30 September 2018.
-Late applications cannot be considered.
+Completed forms must be submitted by Midnight AEST 30 September 2019.
+Late applications will not be considered.

 The School of Medicine requires all REAS applicants to provide documentation confirming their eligibility to apply as a rural applicant.
 Applicants must upload a completed Community Member Confirmation form as part of their MD registration submission.
 Forms are downloadable from the link below.